USD ($)

 9. OpenVAS

-OpenVAS is a powerful vulnerability scanner that automates the detection of known CVEs and misconfigurations in IT infrastructure.
-It provides in-depth analysis for both internal and external scans, making this scanner stand out amongst tools for penetration testing.
+OpenVAS is an open-source vulnerability scanner that identifies CVEs and misconfigurations in IT infrastructure.
+It provides detailed risk scoring and supports automated scans for internal and external networks.

 ● Regular feed updates